Bravo Britain! Lottie Fry secures brilliant Olympic dressage team bronze

-Lottie Fry and Glamourdale have secured a brilliant bronze medal for the British team in the Paris 2024 Olympic dressage team competition, scoring 79.48% – making it the first Olympics since London 2012 that Team GB have won team medals in all three equestrian disciplines.
+Lottie Fry and Glamourdale have secured a brilliant bronze medal for the British team in the Paris 2024 Olympic dressage team competition, scoring 79.48% – making it the first Games since London 2012 that Team GB have won Olympic team medals in all three equestrian disciplines.

 Earlier in the day Becky Moody and Jagerbomb put in a remarkable performance as the team’s pathfinders to score a new personal best of 76.49%.